microsoft/vscode-edge-devtools/README.md

 ## Getting Started

-For use inside Visual Studio Code:
+### Prerequisites:

 1. Install any channel (Canary/Dev/etc.) of [Microsoft Edge](https://aka.ms/edgeinsider).
 1. Install the extension* [Microsoft Edge Tools](https://marketplace.visualstudio.com/items?itemName=ms-edgedevtools.vscode-edge-devtools).
 1. Navigate to any project or open the folder containing the project you want to work on.

+### Launching the tool

+1. Click the `Microsoft Edge Tools` icon in the VSCode side bar.
+1. Click `Generate launch.json` in order to properly setup breakpoint debugging and proper source mapping.
+If your project already contains a launch.json file, ensure the ``type`` field  contains `"vscode-edge-devtools.debug"`.
+1. Click the `Launch Project` button to launch the browser.

 ## Using the tools

-### Launching the browser via the side bar view

-* Start Microsoft Edge via the side bar
-  * Click the `Microsoft Edge Tools` view in the side bar.
-  * Click the `Open a new tab` icon to launch the browser (if it isn't open yet) and open a new tab.
-* Attach the Microsoft Edge Tools via the side bar view
-  * Click the `Attach` icon next to the tab to open the Microsoft Edge Tools.

 The extension operates in two modes - it can launch an instance of Microsoft Edge navigated to your app, or it can attach to a running instance of Microsoft Edge.
 Both modes requires you to be serving your web application from local web server, which is started from either a Visual Studio Code task or from your command-line.
 Using the `url` parameter you tell Visual Studio Code which URL to either open or launch in the browser.